-- 2 Included in the drawing title are the class of control system, the title of this circuit, and the circuit voltage. - 3 Line numbers are provided along the bottom edge of the drawing.
-These permit service personnel in the field and at the Milnor factory to quickly relate circuit locations when discussing troubleshooting over the phone.
-Page and line numbers are referenced on the drawing as explained in items five and six below. - 4 General functions of the circuit or portions thereof are stated across the top edge of the drawing. - (5) Relay contacts show the page and line number on which the relay coil may be found.
-This is the type of cross referencing most frequently used in troubleshooting. - (6) Relay coils show the page and line number on which its associated contacts are located. - Relay contacts and relay coils show the physical location of the relay.
+- 2. Included in the drawing title are the class of control system, the title of this circuit, and the circuit voltage. - 3.
+Line numbers are provided along the bottom edge of the drawing.
+These permit service personnel in the field and at the Milnor[®] factory to quickly relate circuit locations when discussing troubleshooting over the phone.
+Page and line numbers are referenced on the drawing as explained in items five and six below. - 4.
+Relay contacts show the page and line number on which the relay coil may be found.
+This is the type of cross referencing most frequently used in troubleshooting. - 5.
+Relay coils show the page and line number on which its associated contacts are located. - 6.
+Relay contacts and relay coils show the physical location of the relay. - 7.
 The designation MTA applies to electronic circuit board connections.
 Typically, a control system will contain several different types of circuit boards and one or more boards of each type.
 A numerical suffix identifies the board type and a numerical prefix identifies which one of several boards of a given type is being depicted.
 For example, the designation 1MTA5 identifies this as the first I/O board (8 output, 16 input board) in the control system.
 As shown on the drawing, a pin number follows the board number, separated by a dash.
 Thus, 1MTA5-9 is pin 9 on this board.
 The numerical designations for board types vary from one control system to another.
-Some of the board types commonly encountered on the Mark II washer-extractor control and their designations are as follows:

-MTA1-MTA6 = 8 output, 16 input (8/16) boards.

-MTA11-MTA16 = 16 output boards

-MTA30-MTA40 = processor boards

-MTA41-MTA43 = digital to analog (D/A) boards

-MTA51-MTA56 = analog to digital (A/D) boards
+Some of the board types commonly encountered on the Mark V and Mark VI washer-extractor control and their designations are as follows: - MTM1-MTM8 = Mother board - MTA1-MTA5 = 8 output, 16 input (8/16) boards - MTA11-MTA14 = 24 output boards - MTA30-MTA40 = processor boards - MTA41-MTA43 = digital to analog (D/A) boards - MTA51-MTA55 = analog to digital (A/D) boards - MTA81-MTA85 = balance A-D board